Inflectra/rapise-documentation/docs/RVL/IfElse.md

 ## If-ElseIf

 `ElseIf` is a way to establish a chain of conditions.
-Each condition is evaluated with previous is false.
+Each condition is evaluated only when the previous one is false.

-`If-Else` statement is similar to `If` with one extension.
-It contains an alternative `Else` section that is executed when `If` condition is false:
+The `If-Else` statement is similar to `If`, with one extension.
+It contains an alternative `Else` section that is executed when the `If` condition is false:

 | Flow   | Type        | ...           | Action                | ParamName  | ... |
 | ------ | ----------- | ------------- | --------------------- | ---------- | --- |